01Whose Car Insurance Policy Covers the Vehicle?

 By allowing another driver to operate your vehicle, you are taking responsibility for the driver.
 Most insurance companies will surcharge vehicle owner’s policy with an at-fault accident.
 Insurance companies base your insurance rates on the likelihood of a future claim.
 Even though your vehicle was loaned out at the time of the at-fault accident, you are a higher risk for having done so.
 A higher price will be reflected in your insurance premium due to being a higher risk.

-Not only was the driver of your vehicle at-fault in an accident, he got a traffic ticket, too.
-What a bad day for your friend!
+Not only was the driver of your vehicle at-fault in an accident, but they got a traffic ticket, too!
 Thankfully, any driving violations received by the other driver will not affect the owner of the vehicle’s insurance policy or rates.
 Traffic violations go directly onto the driver’s license and record of the driver.
-Now the at-fault driver’s car insurance rate could go up because of the ticket.
+Consequently, the at-fault driver’s car insurance rate could go up because of the ticket.

 An accident under these circumstances is always bad.
 The driver feels bad and the car owner can’t help but feel irritated.
 Not only are you inconvenienced by the fact that your own a car needing repairs, but potential surcharges could leave you paying for lending your car out for years to come.
 Consider the risk the next time you think about loaning your car out.
 Is the driver often distracted and going on a long trip?
 Or, are you loaning your vehicle out to a responsible driver with a good driving record for a short period of time?